AnthonissenBert/Notes/Hurdlers.md

 noteworthy:
 - Green colors
 - Waist high cloths
-- Boots seem to be cleaner than the rest of their attire
+- Boots seem to be cleaner than the rest of their attire = magical boots